 Durso v.
 New Haven, 4393 CRB-3-01-5 (June 5, 2002).

-CRB affirmed the trier’s conclusion that the claimant did not suffer from hypertension, and thus denied his claim for hypertension benefits under § 7-433c.
-Determination of whether several high blood pressure readings and being prescribed blood pressure medication constitutes high blood pressure is a factual issue for the trier.
+CRB affirmed trier’s conclusion that claimant did not suffer from hypertension, and thus denied claim for hypertension benefits under § 7-433c.
+Factual issue for trier whether several high blood pressure readings and receipt of prescription for blood pressure medication constitutes high blood pressure.

-CRB affirmed trier’s finding that claimant’s consistently high blood pressure readings from 1988-1990 constituted symptoms of hypertension under the circumstances of the case, making 1998 notice of claim untimely.
+CRB affirmed trier’s finding that claimant’s consistently high blood pressure readings from 1988-1990 constituted symptoms of hypertension under the circumstances of the case, rendering 1998 notice of claim untimely.
+Appellate Court stated in affirming that employee need not be disabled at time notice is filed that hypertension- or heart-disease-related symptoms are being experienced, because notice is required to alert employer to potential claim.

 Demarest v.
 Stamford, 4370 CRB-7-01-3 (March 14, 2002).

-CRB discussed proper means of calculating § 7-433b(b) cap on compensation, and held that retired Stamford patrol officer’s cap should be based upon salaries of patrol officers at same pay step that claimant was at when he retired.
-See, Demarest, § 31-278.
+CRB discussed proper means of calculating § 7-433b(b) cap on compensation, and held that retired Stamford patrol officer’s cap should be based upon salaries of patrol officers at same pay step claimant was at when he retired.
+See also, Demarest, § 31-278.

 Hyatt v.
 Milford, 4127 CRB-3-99-9 (November 7, 2000).